 A pre-listing inspection:

-Our For Sellers package includes the complete Scan Home Inspection with infrared scans, drone roof inspection, 3D virtual tour, floor plan, and all 5 warranties — with a $300 discount.
+Our For Sellers package includes the complete Inspection.re with infrared scans, drone roof inspection, 3D virtual tour, and LIDAR floor plan, with a $300 discount.

 Schedule Your Pre-Listing Inspection →